 - Reduced long-term costs: Cybersecurity risk assessments enable an organization to detect and analyze existing risks.
 This way, it can adopt effective solutions to mitigate them.
 Mitigating risks prevent cyber-attacks and the resulting damages and financial implications.

-- An organization achieves an improved self-awareness: Risk assessments identify weaknesses within an organization’s cyber defense.
+- An organization achieves improved self-awareness: Risk assessments identify weaknesses within an organization’s cyber defense.
 It also identifies vulnerable systems and ineffective cybersecurity policies.
 By doing so, a business can plan for areas requiring additional investments.
-It can further use the results of the assessments to create stronger cybersecurity programs leading to an improved security posture
+It can further use the assessments’ results to create stronger cybersecurity programs leading to an improved security posture.

 - Enhanced visibility and communication: A cybersecurity risk assessment requires the input of all departments.
 Therefore it fosters communication between all departments and the IS department.
 Subsequently, IT staff realizes increased visibility of the available IT assets, data, and endpoint devices.
-The importance of such visibility cannot be underscored as it leads to closer monitoring and better risk management efforts
+The importance of such visibility is great as it leads to closer monitoring and better risk management efforts.

-- Prevents cybersecurity incidences and data breaches: Identifying security risks before cybercriminals can exploit them prevents breaches.
+- Prevents cybersecurity incidences and data breaches: Identifying security risks before criminals can exploit them prevents breaches.
 Risk assessment entails identifying risks with more severe impacts.
-This will pave the way for the implementation of adequate security controls.
+This risk identification will pave the way for the implementation of adequate security controls.

 - Legal requirements: Many regulations and international standards require businesses to carry out frequent risk assessments.
-This makes sure that they observe effective risk management programs to safeguard customer and employee data.
+Risk assessments make sure that they observe effective risk management programs to safeguard customer and employee data.
 Cybersecurity risk assessments allow organizations to meet their regulatory obligations.

 Cybersecurity risk assessments have many other benefits, all aimed at bolstering organizational security.
-Cybersecurity risk assessments are critical for any company to harden its cybersecurity.
+Cybersecurity risk assessments are critical for any company to harden its security stance.
 Most importantly, they are the method for a company to identify the most suitable security controls needed to achieve an optimum cybersecurity approach.

 Who is responsible for performing cybersecurity risk assessments?

-This is the question every business must answer in order to conduct an effective cybersecurity risk assessment exercise.
-Normally, companies delegate the responsibility to in-house IT staff.
-In this scenario, the staff must possess adequate knowledge regarding the company’s operations.
+This is the question every business must answer to conduct an effective cybersecurity risk assessment exercise.
+Typically, companies delegate the responsibility to in-house IT staff.
+In this scenario, the team must possess adequate knowledge regarding the company’s operations.
 The staff must also have a deep understanding of the underlying IT infrastructure and network topologies.

-- Seek recommendations: Recommendations from others can be a valuable way to find the best third-parties to outsource to.
-Alternatively, a company can obtain good referrals from organizations such as Better Business Bureau and Chamber of Commerce.
+- Seek recommendations: Recommendations from others can be a valuable way to find the best third-parties to engage.
+Alternatively, a company can obtain good referrals from organizations such as the Better Business Bureau and the Chamber of Commerce.

 - Vet the selected assessor: Recommendations are not enough.
 A business must take the necessary steps to determine the assessor’s effectiveness.
-Among other ways, an organization can vet the assessor through past feedback and reviews from past clients.
+An organization can vet the assessor through past feedback and reviews from past clients.

-- Always ask for a quoted price: Risk assessments cost consists of the critical factors that influence the decision of a risk assessor.
+- Always ask for a quoted price: Risk assessments cost consists of the critical factors that influence a risk assessor’s decision.
 Although quoted prices may fluctuate due to an organization’s scope and size, a quoted price provides a rough estimate of the assessment costs.

 The process of a practical cybersecurity risk assessment